Joshua Mollner

 Associate Professor of Managerial Economics & Decision Sciences

 Joshua Mollner joined the Kellogg faculty in 2016 after receiving his Ph.D. in Economics from Stanford University and after spending a year as a Postdoctoral Researcher at Microsoft Research.
 His research interests include market design, game theory, and financial market microstructure.
-In particular, some of his recent work focuses on how to design and regulate modern financial markets given recent trends toward trading that is faster and more fragmented across venues.
+In particular, some of his work focuses on how to design and regulate modern financial markets given recent trends toward trading that is faster and more fragmented across venues.

 -